ysycloud/paraGSEA/docs/Tools/ES_Matrix_ompi_nocom.md

 # ES_Matrix_ompi_nocom #

-This tool Compares two gene profile sets to get an Enrichment Score matrix of every gene profile pairs and write out the result by MPI/OpenMP with p2p communication.
+This tool Compares two gene profile sets to get an Enrichment Score matrix of every gene profile pairs and write out the result by MPI/OpenMP with no communication.

 There are several parameters should be setted in command line example.